ARM-software/armnn/src/armnnCaffeParser/CaffeSupport.md

 The Arm NN SDK supports the following machine learning layers for Caffe networks:

+- Argmax, excluding the top_k and out_max_val parameters.
 - BatchNorm, in inference mode.
+- Convolution, excluding Weight Filler, Bias Filler, Engine, Force nd_im2col, and Axis parameters.
-- Convolution, excluding the Dilation Size, Weight Filler, Bias Filler, Engine, Force nd_im2col, and Axis parameters.
+- Deconvolution, excluding the Dilation Size, Weight Filler, Bias Filler, Engine, Force nd_im2col, and Axis parameters.

   Caffe doesn't support depthwise convolution, the equivalent layer is implemented through the notion of groups.
 ArmNN supports groups this way:
   - when group=1, it is a normal conv2d